radio0but/amiibocardscript/README.md

 This project contains two Python applications for creating ready-to-print PDFs of Amiibo cards.
 It includes `AmiiboCardsDownloader.py` for downloading and selecting images and `AmiiboCardsPrintPrep.py` for generating the final PDF file.
 This project uses AmiiboAPI for data.
 The AmiiboCardsPrintPrep.py is specifically calibrated for NFC cards 5.44cm x 8.55cm tested on an HP DeskJet 3630 printer.

+Making amiibo cards sticker is now more straightforward, thanks to a new startup script that guides users through the process.

+### For Linux Users:

+Simply download and run installer.sh.
+This will install the software on your system.
+In most desktop environments (DEs), the amiiboGenerator app will be visible in the utility section of your application menu.
-Linux users can now use the install script in the release section
+You can also launch the app using the amiiboGenerator command in the terminal.

 ![Alt text](https://imgur.com/LImBoSo.png "a title")
 ![Alt text](https://imgur.com/kKbns51.png "a title")

-#I made a QT version for windows users available in the release section as windows installer.
-Make sure you have python 3 installed and configured in the path environement variable as python.exe
+### For Windows Users:

+I've provided a Windows installer named AmiiboCardGeneratorSuite_Install.exe.
+This version utilizes QT, which offers a smoother experience on Windows.
+Please ensure that Python is installed on your system.
+Also, make sure it's correctly configured in the Path as python.exe.

 ![Alt text](https://imgur.com/SDKrO3Q.png "a title")